Brand Names: Vibativ

 If you are able to become pregnant, you may need a pregnancy test before you start using telavancin.
 You are considered able to become pregnant unless you have ovarian failure, have had a tubal ligation or hysterectomy, or have been in menopause or not had a menstrual period in 2 years.

 You may not be able to use this medicine if you are pregnant.
-It is not known whether telavancin will harm an unborn baby.
 In animal studies, telavancin caused birth defects.
-Use effective birth control to prevent pregnancy during your treatment with telavancin, and tell your doctor if you become pregnant.
+However, it is not known whether these effects would occur in humans.
+Use effective birth control to prevent pregnancy, and tell your doctor if you become pregnant.

 How is telavancin given (Vibativ)?